Hazzard17h/kira-challenge/README.md

 - Password is the output of: `kubectl -n kiratech-test get secret grafana -o json | jq -r '.data["admin-password"]' | base64 -d; echo`
 - Access the dashboard to monitor the worker nodes: Dashboards -> Browse -> General -> Node Exporter Full

+#### Considerations

+The application is deployed using two community open source Helm charts: [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) and [Grafana](https://github.com/grafana/helm-charts/tree/main/charts/grafana).
+Both Prometheus and Grafana are deployed as K8S deployements with "RollingUpdate" strategy and with probes healt checks, so they should not have downtime in case of updates.

 ## Teardown

 Manually: